JParticles/Documentation/src/languages/en/pages/examples/quick_start.md

 ### 1. Download JParticles
-> Download `JParticles` in the following ways:
+> You can use the following ways to Download the `JParticles`:

-1. Download the latest or every version from [GitHub Releases](https://github.com/Barrior/JParticles/releases).
+1. Download the latest version or all of the history versions from [GitHub Releases](https://github.com/Barrior/JParticles/releases).
 1. Use `npm install jparticles --save`, [link to NPM](https://www.npmjs.com/package/jparticles).
 2. Use CDN : [UNPKG](https://unpkg.com/jparticles/production/).

-### 2. Import JParticles
+### 2. Loading
-> You can use `script` tag to import JParticles in a page, or you can use AMD or CMD to load.
-However, `JParticles` is still register an object of the same name in the `window` for plugin extensions.
+> You can use `script` tag to loading JParticles in the web page or AMD/CMD is also supported.
+Whatever, the `JParticles` has been registered a global variable of the same name in the `window` object for extend plugins.

 	<!DOCTYPE html>
 	<html>